intel1337/cryostasis/README.md

 # Cryostasis

-## Cryostasis inspired from actual cryostasis tests made on humans
+## Cryostasis inspired from
-is a project that takes file compression to it's further.
+**Actual cryostasis tests made on humans is a project that takes file compression to it's further.**

 ## Why ?
 with the upcoming quantic computing, dehashing SHA256 and +  are gonna be more than theoritically possible